tiny-blocks/docker-container/README.md

 The `DockerContainer` library provides an interface and implementations to manage Docker containers programmatically.
 It simplifies the creation, execution, and interaction with containers, such as adding network configurations, mapping ports, setting environment variables, and executing commands inside containers.
+Designed specifically to support **unit tests** and **integration tests**, the library enables developers to simulate and manage containerized environments with minimal effort, ensuring a seamless testing workflow.

 <div id='installation'></div>